Water Quality Effects of Multifunctional Working Buffers for Seasonally Wet Farmland

 education between farmers

 We started convening technical staff in October of 2023 to start to outline a farmer technical guide on designing and establishing buffer systems on marginal farmlands.
-We have a working draft and are working through editing and design at this stage.
+This technical guide will be adapted for the internet and publicized using existing Conservation District websites to ensure that the information remains accessible to farmers throughout the study area and the region.

 Meetings took place on: